Banner

 FRF-Based Assembly (FBA)

-FRF-based assembly (FBA) is a frequency domain method wherein each subsystem is described in terms of Frequency Response Functions (FRF’s) of the free-interface uncoupled systems and the FBA process computes the FRFs of an assembly from FRFs of individual components connected by joints and constrained by boundings.
-FBA is a computationally efficient method that focuses on the coupling between components and is therefore suitable for larger assemblies with many components and for studying the transmission of forces by the connections.
+FBA is an alternative to Superelements (using system matrices) and modal-based assembly (using mode shapes only).
+It is a computationally efficient method that focuses on the coupling between components and is therefore suitable for larger assemblies with many components and for studying the transmission of forces by the connections.

 Time Domain Simulation